FAQ about Code With Me

 What is Code With Me?

-Code With Me is a plugin for WebStorm and other JetBrains IDEs that enables you to collaboratively review, edit, and debug code with your colleagues in real time.
+Code With Me is a plugin for WebStorm and other JetBrains IDEs (except for Rider and DataGrip for now) that enables you to collaboratively review, edit, and debug code with your colleagues in real time.

 In WebStorm 2020.3, the Code With Me plugin can be downloaded.

 In WebStorm 2021.1 and later, the Code With Me plugin is bundled with WebStorm and activated by default.
 If the plugin is disabled, enable it on the Installed tab of the Settings/Preferences | Plugins page, as described in Managing plugins.

 What are the WebStorm requirements for working with Code With Me?

 The Code With Me plugin is compatible with WebStorm 2020.2.1 and later.

 Since version 2021.1, Code With Me is bundled with WebStorm.